Cajac/picoCTF-Writeups/README.md

 The solutions contains step-by-step walkthroughs but doesn't display the flags in plain text.
 Instead the flags are displayd as `picoCTF{<REDACTED>}` or with just some portion of the flag visible.

+## Support my work

+If you appreciate this repository and learn from it, please consider [giving it a star](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#starring-a-repository) to support it and spread the word.

 ## Language disclaimer